jfwang1999/d4rl_data/README.md

-Because the size of the d4rl dataset is large, the code to download the d4rl dataset is provided here.
+Since the size of the d4rl dataset is large, the code to download the d4rl dataset is provided here.